okta/terraform-provider-oktapam/README.md

 # Releasing the Provider

 1. Bump version in `Makefile`.
-2. Add last version to `tag-checks.yml`.
-3. Merge and make tag corresponding to the new version.
+2. Merge and make tag corresponding to the new version.
-4. Make release corresponding to new tag.
+3. Make release corresponding to new tag.

 # Warnings